mwebb33/slab_application_examples/sld1-overview/index.md

 # Overview
-**Application Examples Program (AEP)** is an umbrella term that includes the different promotion and enablement HW drivers, virtual applications or reference designs.
+The **Application Examples Program (AEP)** is an umbrella term that includes the different promotion and enablement HW drivers, virtual applications, or reference designs.

 [![GithubLogo](doc/github-logo.png)](https://github.com/SiliconLabs/application_examples)

-The application examples are hosted at Github [here](https://github.com/SiliconLabs/application_examples).
+The application examples are hosted on Github [here](https://github.com/SiliconLabs/application_examples).

-Strong emphases is put on a building block concept, where these can be combined and people can experiment even more complex applications reusing these sample codes.
-The aim is to extend the operation to 3rd party HW platforms / ecosystems as well, not just supporting our development kits.
+Strong emphasis is put on a building block concept, where these can be combined and people can experiment with even more complex applications by reusing these sample codes.
+The aim is to extend the operation to 3rd party HW platforms/ecosystems as well, not just supporting our development kits.

 ![AEP](doc/aep-layers.png)

-**As the go-to provider for IoT solutions, we provide developers at all levels with an easy to use, accessible application examples they can use to speed their developments and get to market faster.**
+**As the go-to provider for IoT solutions, we provide developers at all levels with easy-to-use, accessible application examples they can use to speed up their developments and get to market faster.**

 ## Simple Sample Code

-Simple sample code is the most basic product from the AEP program portfolio .
-Those mainly intend to demonstrate peripherals and low level platform components (NVM3, crypto, BL).
+Simple sample code is the most basic product from the AEP program portfolio.
+Those mainly intend to demonstrate peripherals and low-level platform components (NVM3, crypto, BL).

-The goal is provide a comprehensive set of examples demonstrating their features from different angles for different purposes.
+The goal is to provide a comprehensive set of examples demonstrating their features from different angles for different purposes.

 ## Hardware Driver